My mother Helen Bennett née Ritchie's family from Australia/Scotland

 Charlie had booked them into the Seaton Hotel in Durban.
 They then sailed on to Beira on Dunbar Castle where Charlie met them dressed with a bowtie and put them on the train to Umtali.

-When in Umtali, Willie worked on a gold mine at Penhalonga.
-Helen and Betty schooled at William Ritchie at Golden Ridge Mine Que Que in 1950Umtali High for two terms before moving to the midlands
+When in Umtali, Willie worked on the power station for Rezende Mine at Penhalonga that drew water from the Odzani River.
+Helen and Betty schooled at William Ritchie in 1950 at que Que mineUmtali High for two terms before moving to the Midlands.

 Willie got work at Golden Ridge Mine at Que Que.
 Helen went to Que Que School and got raw eggs for breakfast as the stove wasn’t working.
 She ran away from the school to join her parents before they left for Salisbury.
 She was then sent as a border at Chaplin in Gwelo where she settled down and enjoyed it.
-Ian Smith who went on to become Prime Minister was also there but a few years ahead of her.

 Helen Ritchie